 The construction gantt chart example below shows milestones as a yellow diamond on the gantt chart.
 The light blue vertical bar indicates the current date, making it easy to see that this project’s running behind schedule.

-Using TeamGantt’s hourly estimation and time tracking features (available in the Advanced plan) brings a powerful benefit to your project.
+Using TeamGantt’s hourly estimation and time tracking features (available in our Pro plan) brings a powerful benefit to your project.
 You can see how actual work is tracking against your plan, making it easy to identify existing or potential overages.

 Simply look for the thin striped line that appears in the middle of each taskbar on your gantt chart and note its color and length.